Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 You can check our guide on why Windows File Explorer keeps crashing and how to fix it if it occurs on your PC.

-2. Access the WindowsApp folder via a Powershell Command
+2. Access the WindowsApps folder via a PowerShell Command

 - Click Yes on the User Account Control prompt.